The first star at Mauna Kea

 Windmills of Zaanse Schans

 Just a little ways from the city were some historic windmills mixed with small workshops and stores.
 Strong gusts shouldn't have been a surprise, but the arrival of snow certainly was!

 Frigid nights in the canals

 This busy city made for a lively stroll day and especially night.
 Check twice for bikes!

 BEWARE OF DRAGONS

-Although the promised castle was nowhere to be seen due to the dense fog, the upside was an almost spookingly silent walk into the mountains.
+Although the promised castle was nowhere to be seen due to the dense fog, the upside was a spooky desolate walk in the mountains.